ncsurobotics/ncsurobotics.github.io/README.md

 ```
 ### Members
 - Member data is stored as a yaml list in `src/_data/members.yaml`
-- Member photos are expected to be in `src/assets/images/members/` and name `firstName lastName.jpg`
+- Member photos are expected to be in `src/assets/images/members/` and name `firstName-lastName.jpg`
-	- John Doe would need a photo at `src/assets/images/members/John Doe.jpg`
+	- John Doe would need a photo at `src/assets/images/members/John-Doe.jpg`
 	- If the photo is in a different format or cannot be renamed, manually specify the image as shown in the format below
 #### Format
 ```yaml